Expanded Community Farm Visit Program for Youth

 Education/outreach description:

-Four groups visited our farm over the course of the season to learn about how food is produced and the realities of food production, distribution, and security in our community.
+Ten groups visited our farm over the course of the season to learn about how food is produced and the realities of food production, distribution, and security in our community.
 Each visit included a tour as well as a hands-on activity or interactive discussion to guide students' thinking and develop skills.
-Discussions covered 1) career opportunities in agriculture, both in small-scale diversified agriculture of the type that our farm engages in as well as conventional commodity agriculture; and/or 2) what food insecurity is, how it affects our community, and how to address it.
-Hands-on activities included harvests; taste tests of in-season, diverse produce from our farm; and cover crop selection and planting.
-All visiting students were in middle school or high school.
-Two post-visit consultations were also completed with educators from two of the groups that visited our farm.
+Discussions covered 1) career opportunities in agriculture and necessary skills for working in agriculture, such as safety monitoring and teamwork; 2) design of sustainable, polycultural farms/gardens; and/or 3) what food insecurity is, how it affects our community, and how to address it.
+Hands-on activities included harvest and simple food prep of fresh produce; taste tests of in-season, diverse produce from our farm; seed starting; pollination simulations; and cover crop selection and planting.
+Four post-visit consultations were also completed with educators from two of the groups that visited our farm.

-One additional group was unable to travel to our farm, so we visited their location on three occasions to lead hands-on activities and demonstrations including seed starting and pollination demonstrations.
+Three additional groups were unable to travel to our farm, so we visited their location to lead hands-on activities and demonstrations, including seed starting and pollination demonstrations.

 Learning Outcomes